lusamek/OpenCalphad/README.md

 URL to download the version of OpenCalphad for classroom: https://www.dropbox.com/s/4lab0ipan8e0rrw/virtualbox-debian-opencalphad.zip?dl=0

 ## 3. Open image file
 After the download of the image file of the virtual machine, the files need to be uncompressed.
 The image is compressed with the regular ZIP compression format.
-The Zip file contains several files.
-The debian-oc.vdi file is the main file, which will be opened with virtualbox.
+It can be uncompressed with software, like Winzip or Winrar.
+The "debian-oc.vdi" file is the main file, which will be opened using virtualbox.
 This will result in the following screenshot (screenshot #3).

 Screenshot #3:
 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/Guide-OC-VM-P01.jpg)